 What is the analytic mindset in psychoanalysis?
 What mindset is most helpful for potentiating change in the patient?
 Dr. Stephen Seligman, a proponent of the relational analytic approach, applies the characteristics of nonlinear dynamic systems theories to the analytic process.
 He discusses the central roles of “calibrated disequilibrium” and “engagement with indeterminacy” in potentiating change.
 He discusses the analytic mindset, the value of “feeling puzzled” and the challenges of simultaneously paying close attention to what is going on while also fully engaging with the process.

 The article is authored by Dr. Stephen Seligman.
 Dr. Seligman is a Training and Supervising Analyst with the San Francisco Center for Psychoanalysis and Psychoanalytic Institute of Northern California; a Clinical Professor of Psychiatry in the Infant-Parent Program of the University of California, San Francisco; and Joint Editor-in-Chief for Psychoanalytic Dialogues: The International Journal of Relational Perspectives.

 The article was selected by Dr. Michael J. Gerson, an experienced Psychologist, Psychoanalyst, and Marriage and Family Therapist in California.
 He has been training clinicians for over 30 years, both in his private practice, in community counseling centers, and as a professor of Psychology in graduate programs.
-He is a core faculty member of the Graduate School of Psychology at California Lutheran University and is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.
+He is a professor emeritus of the Graduate School of Psychology at California Lutheran University and is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.